There is no Place like Home | Living Well with Art

 – Alain de Botton

-When a project is too fixated on the end result, it leaves little room for serendipity.
-When it comes to buying art, this is no different.
-Although your taste may evolve, collecting with a mix of reason and feeling will almost always be a satisfying experience.
+When a project is too fixated on the end result, it leaves little room for serendipity; this is no different in the case of art.
+As your taste evolves, collecting with a mix of reason and feeling will almost always be a reliable guide.
 Learning to trust ourselves develops over time.

 We don’t think curiosity killed the cat, we think it saved him.
-Prizing curiosity when selecting art means pushing your creative boundaries and discovering new perspectives that might of have otherwise missed.
+Prizing curiosity when selecting art means pushing your creative boundaries and discovering new perspectives that might otherwise, have been missed.

 In his own rendition of Alice in Wonderland, Auguste Blackman prizes the power of wonder.
-Born from his own boyhood curiosity in his father’s practice, ‘Wonderland’ rings of rich reorientation of vision.
+Born from his own boyhood curiosity in his father’s practice, ‘Wonderland’ rings of boundless curiosity.

-There are always new trends, knick-knacks, hot-shots and must haves.
+There will always be new trends, knick-knacks, hot-shots and must haves.
 While entertaining these can be fun, keeping up with the limitless stream of trends is not only unsustainable, it’s inauthentic.
 The salve?
-Embracing your individuality.
+Embrace your individuality.

 If you decorate your home with these ideas in mind, the urge to redecorate will arise less often.
-The feeling of being at home, may also become more profound.
+Being at home may also grow more vital.
 Leaving space for the layers of life, choosing art for the home is a life-affirming experience.
-Afterall, in the wise words of the philosopher from Oz - there’s no place like home.
+In the wise words of the philosopher from Oz: there’s no place like home.